Minwauu/Moral-social-ethical-issues/README.md

 - Plagiarism: To pass off someone else's work as your own
 - Copyright infrigement: To break the law with regards to copyright material
 - Fair use: To legally use copyrighted work.

+### Creative commons licences

+- Allows people to have their copyrighted material released under creative common licences (CLL).
+This means the creator of the work have explicitly given anyone permission use the work.

+- There are 3 types of CCL:
+  - Public domain: can use the works for any purpose without restriction
+  - Attribution license: works can be used and copied, but the creator must be acknowledged.
+  - Attribution non-commerical license: can be used for any purpose but not to make money!